 "If the death of a loved one comes suddenly or unexpectedly, the immediate reaction is usually one of disbelief: “It can’t be true; you must be mistaken,” or “Are you sure?”
 These common reactions are accompanied by a numbing effect, during which time the person does not fully comprehend the impact that this loss will have upon their life." https://www.churchofjesuschrist.org/study/ensign/1972/10/alone-through-death

-What shock and denial might feel like:
+What shock and denial might feel like for you:

-You feel numb, as if you’re watching life from outside yourself
+Numbness, as if you’re watching life from outside yourself

-You wonder if something is wrong with you for not crying or feeling “enough”
+Wondering if something is wrong with you for not crying or feeling “enough”

 Self-care is not a luxury, but a necessity for healing.
 Small daily acts of kindness to yourself can make a difference in moments of deep distress.
 Be patient and compassionate with yourself as you navigate this difficult journey.